Making an Application

 Planning application fees

-For the full list of planning application fees click here.
+A full list of the current planning application fees can be found below:

 How to pay

-The Planning Portal’s Financial Transaction Service (FTS) was introduced on Monday 10th September 2018.
+The Planning Portal’s Financial Transaction Service (FTS) was introduced on Monday 10 September 2018.
 The effect of this is that payments for online applications are no longer made directly to the Local Planning Authority.
 The Planning Portal service enables all applicants and agents to pay planning application fees online or by telephone.
 These payments are confirmed instantly, allowing the application to be submitted to the Local Planning Authority.
-All applications submitted through the Planning Portal which require a planning fee attract a service charge of £16.67 (+VAT) payable to the Portal directly.
-The Portal have produced some guidance Financial transaction Service FAQs.
+All applications submitted through the Planning Portal which require a planning fee attract a service charge of £32.20 (incl VAT) which is payable to the Planning Portal directly.